viklund/courses/rnaseq/labs/GSA_tutorial.md

 ### Introduction and data

-The follwing packages are used in this tutorial: DESeq2, biomaRt, piano, snow, snowfall.
-In case you haven't installed them yet it could be convenient to do so before starting.
+The follwing packages are used in this tutorial: `DESeq2`, `biomaRt`, `piano`, `snow`, `snowfall`.
+In case you haven't installed them yet it could be convenient to do so before starting (you can potentially skip `snow` and `snowfall`).
 We will perform gene-set analysis on the output from the tutorial on Differential expression analysis of RNA-seq data using DESeq.
 A quick recap of the essential code for the differential expression analysis is included below, in case you did not save the output from that analysis:

 ``` r
 library(DESeq2)